 Traditional classrooms are no longer the only spaces where learning takes place, as online learning has rapidly gained popularity in India.
 At the higher education level, courses offered by online learning platforms such as Coursera, Udemy, EdX, etc. are immensely popular among students looking to gain new skills to meet the demands of a rapidly changing job market.
 The government’s embrace of online courses as platforms to facilitate learning and skill development via schemes like SWAYAM( for education) and IndiaSkillsonline (spearheaded by the Ministry of Skill Development and Entrepreneurship) as well as directives by the University Grants Commission to permit offering online degrees and certificate programmes, all indicate a move towards embracing online education.

-While there are many more changes required to create successful government run online learning mechanisms, the support and current trend is encouraging.
+While there are many more changes required to create a successful government-run online learning mechanism, the support and current trend is encouraging.
 Additionally, Indian private ed-tech start-ups are revolutionizing how online learning is conceptualized and delivered, while also making strides in incorporating cutting edge technologies like AI to deliver more individualized and customized learning experiences.
 The online education space is thus ripe with opportunities for international collaborations and partnerships to further access to quality education in India.

 Many Indian institutions and the Indian government are recognizing the need to revamp the current education system to meet the challenges and opportunities presented by increased automation and the advancements in AI.
 There is now an increasing demand for courses and skill development programmes in AI and other related technologies.
 Indian universities such as the IITs and private engineering colleges are starting to offer more courses and degree programmes in the field of AI.
 Additionally the NITI Aayog has developed a national strategy document on AI which also includes components on how education and research in the country need to be re-aligned to ensure that India does not get left behind, as the very nature of a “job” changes globally.
 Private companies, especially ed-tech start-ups are also increasingly capitalising on the transformative potential AI holds for the process of delivering learning; whether it be in the fields of adaptive learning tools, intelligent & interactive tutoring systems and customized individual feedback.
 There is thus a hospitable environment for international players who can partner/ help domestic firms grow their companies and enable them to innovate further.